hpyproject/hpy/docs/porting-guide.rst

 This is in particular problematic for tuples because they are actually immutable.
-HPy goes a different way and provides a dedicated *builder* API to avoid the (temporary) inconsitent state during object initialization.
+HPy goes a different way and provides a dedicated *builder* API to avoid the (temporary) inconsistent state during object initialization.

 Long story short, doing the same in HPy with builders is still very simple and straight forward.
 Following an example for creating a list: